List of Playboy Playmates of 2001: April

 Katie Lohmann (born January 29, 1980 in Scottsdale, Arizona) is a model, actress, and the Playboy Playmate of the Month for April 2001.
-Her first appearance in Playboy was in the Playmate 2000 search pictorial, published in the December 1999 issue.
+Her first appearance in Playboy was in the Playmate 2000 search pictorial, published in the December 1999 issue, according to which she was described as a massage therapist.

 May

 Crista Nicole Wagner (born July 24, 1978) better known as Crista Nicole is an American model.
 She is Playboys Playmate of the Month for May 2001.
 Her centerfold was photographed by Arny Freytag.

 June

 Heather Spytek (born December 12, 1977) is an American model.
 She is Playboys Playmate of the Month in June 2001 and has appeared in numerous Playboy videos.

 July

 Kimberley Stanfield (born November 18, 1981, in Vancouver, British Columbia) is a Canadian model.
 She is Playboy magazine's Playmate of the Month for July 2001.

 August

 Jennifer Walcott (born May 8, 1977, in Youngstown, Ohio) is an American glamour model and actress best known as Playboy magazine's Playmate of the Month for August 2001.

+Walcott is married to former NFL safety Adam Archuleta.
+They live in Los Angeles and had their first child on April 10, 2008.